Crispy Eggplant Marsala (Vegan)

 Directions

 Heat olive oil over medium heat in a large sauce pan.
 Add onions and salt and saute until translucent.
 Add garlic, saute for 2 more minutes.
 Add tomato paste and stir.
 Add the whole peeled tomatoes and break them up with a fork until nice and chunky.
-Add crushed tomatoes, red wine vinegar, brown sugar, Italian seasoning, and red pepper flakes.
+Add crushed tomatoes, wine, brown sugar, Italian seasoning, and red pepper flakes.
 Bring to boil and simmer for 30 minutes on low, stirring occasionally.
 Add 1/4 cup of fresh parsley before serving.

 Roasted Garbanzos & Kale Chips